jadewebb/Breast_Cancer_Detection/README.md

 Dataset was loaded, inspected, and visualized using feature histograms

-Dataset was cleaned using Synthetic Minority Oversampling Technique (SMOTE) - Edited Nearest Neighbors (ENN) hybrid resampling to tighten the class distribution
+Dataset was cleaned using **Synthetic Minority Oversampling Technique (SMOTE) - Edited Nearest Neighbors (ENN)** hybrid resampling to tighten the class distribution

 Dataset | Benign Count | Malignant Count
 --- | --- | ---
 Original Dataset | 357 | 212
 Resampled Dataset | 314 | 307

+## XGBoost Model

 Dataset was shuffled and stratified split into training, validation, and testing sets (60:20:20)

-An Optuna study was created to optimize XGBoost hyperparameters based on a binary logistic regression learning objective.
-Pruning and early stopping callbacks were implemented based on validation logistic loss.
+An **Optuna study** was created to optimize XGBoost hyperparameters based on a binary logistic regression learning objective. **Pruning** and **early stopping** callbacks were implemented based on validation logistic loss.
 Visualizations were created for hyperparameter importances and optimization history

 Parameter | Optimal Value
 --- | ---